resputin/spaced-rep-dylan-saugat-client/README.md

     * Automatically restarts when any of your files change

 ## Technologies Used
-Pley is a full-stack, full responsive, web-application using the create-react-app package, Node, Mongo, and Express.
+Spaced Rep is a full-stack, full responsive, web-application using the create-react-app package, Node, Mongo, and Express.
 Nginx and Ubuntu 16.4 were used for this deployment at Digital Ocean.

+### Api
+The API for this project is very straightforward.
+Once there is a user logged in the only endpoint accessed is /api/question which will return the next available question for that user with a GET request, and a POST request will answer the current question and move on to the next question available.